SpaceMadness/lunar-unity-console/README.md

   - [Social Media](#social-media)

 ## About
-The project goal is to build a high-performance and lightweight Unity native iOS/Android logger.
+The project goal is to build a high-performance and lightweight Unity native iOS/Android console for ease of testing and debugging.

 - Check [Official Wiki](https://github.com/SpaceMadness/lunar-unity-console/wiki) for additional information, troubleshooting and guides.
 - Visit [Unity Forums Thread](http://forum.unity3d.com/threads/lunar-mobile-console-high-performance-unity-ios-android-logger-built-with-native-platform-ui.347650/) for discussions and general questions.